Matrix Decomposition and Applications: UTV Decomposition

-where $\bU\in \real^{m\times m}$ and $\bV\in \real^{n\times n}$ are two orthogonal matrices, and $\bR\in \real^{r\times r}$ is an upper triangular matrix. \end{theoremHigh} The proof is just similar to that of ULV decomposition and we shall not give the details.
-Again, there is a version of reduced URV decomposition and the difference between the full and reduced URV can be implied from the context.
-The ULV and URV sometimes are referred to as the UTV decomposition framework \citep{fierro1997low, golub2013matrix}.
+where $\bU\in \real^{m\times m}$ and $\bV\in \real^{n\times n}$ are two orthogonal matrices, and $\bR\in \real^{r\times r}$ is an upper triangular matrix of full rank.
+The \textit{reduced URV decomposition} can be obtained as $\bA=\bU_{:,1:r}\bR\bV_{1:r,:}$. \end{theoremHigh} The proof closely resembles that of the ULV decomposition, and is left as an exercise.
+Collectively, the ULV and URV decompositions are referred to as the UTV decomposition framework \citep{hanson1969extensions, fierro1997low, golub2013matrix}.

-We will shortly see that the forms of ULV and URV are very close to the singular value decomposition (SVD).
-All of the three factor the matrix $\bA$ into two orthogonal matrices.
-Especially, there exists a set of bases for the four subspaces of $\bA$ in the fundamental theorem of linear algebra via the ULV and the URV.
-Taking ULV as an example, the first $r$ columns of $\bU$ form an orthonormal basis of $\cspace(\bA)$, and the last $(m-r)$ columns of $\bU$ form an orthonormal basis of $\nspace(\bA^\top)$.
-The first $r$ rows of $\bV$ form an orthonormal basis for the row space $\cspace(\bA^\top)$, and the last $(n-r)$ rows form an orthonormal basis for $\nspace(\bA)$ (similar to the two-sided orthogonal decomposition):
+\paragraph{Range and null space.} This decomposition framework, first introduced by \citet{hanson1969extensions}, provides explicit orthogonal bases for the range and null space of $\bA$, as well as a representation for the pseudo-inverse (see Problem~\ref{prob:utv_pseudo}).
+We will soon observe that the structures of ULV and URV decompositions closely resemble that of the singular value decomposition (SVD).
+All three decompositions factorize the matrix $\bA$ into two orthogonal matrices.
+More specifically, both ULV and URV decompositions provide orthonormal bases for the four fundamental subspaces of $\bA$, as described in the fundamental theorem of linear algebra (Theorem~\ref{theorem:fundamental-linear-algebra}).
+For example, in the ULV decomposition, the first $r$ columns of $\bU$ form an orthonormal basis for the column space $\cspace(\bA)$, while the last $(m-r)$ columns of $\bU$ form an orthonormal basis for the left null space $\nspace(\bA^\top)$.
+Similarly, the first $r$ rows of $\bV$ form an orthonormal basis for the row space $\cspace(\bA^\top)$, while the last $(n-r)$ rows provide an orthonormal basis for the null space $\nspace(\bA)$ (resembling the two-sided orthogonal decomposition; Theorem~\ref{theorem:two-sided-orthogonal}):

-The SVD goes further that there is a connection between the two pairs of orthonormal basis, i.e., transforming from column basis into row basis, or left null space basis into right null space basis.
-We will get more details in the SVD section.
+The SVD extends this framework by establishing direct relationships between the corresponding two pairs of orthonormal bases.
+It characterizes the linear transformations between the column space and row space, as well as between the left null space and (right) null space: $\bA\bv_i=\sigma_i\bu_i$ for all $i$.
+These connections will be explored in greater detail in the chapter on the SVD.